pdoehle/swc-notes/ecology-sql.md

 ## Objectives
 * Apply aggregation to group records in SQL
 * Filter and order results of a query based on aggregate functions
-* Save a query to make a new tables
+* Save a query to make new tables
 * Apply filters to find missing values in SQL

-Aggregate functions combine results from multiple multiple values to produce a single piece of data.
+Aggregate functions combine results from multiple values to produce a single piece of data.

 Some of the aggregate functions SQL has available:
 * `COUNT` - counts a set of records